-Asphalt volcanism in the Campeche Knolls, southern Gulf of Mexico (GoM) was described as a distinct form of natural hydrocarbon seepage (MacDonald et al., 2004).
+Asphalt volcanism in the Campeche Knolls, southern Gulf of Mexico (GoM) has been described as a distinct form of natural hydrocarbon seepage (MacDonald et al., 2004).
 Heavy oil is extruded and forms lava-like flows that cover ~100 to ~1000 m2 of abyssal knolls and ridges (Brüning et al., 2010).
 The flows consist of high density oil with an abundant asphaltene fraction (MacDonald et al., 2004) with a terpane composition similar to what has been reported from some crude oils in the Campeche Sound (Scholz-Böttcher et al., 2008; Schubotz et al, 2011b).
 As described by Brüning et al. (2010), the heavy oil is at a transition point between mobile and immobile when it flows; fluid-phase material can spread smoothly over the seafloor and, because its density is initially less than seawater, local bulges and “whips” occur due to buoyancy.
 Once exposed to seawater, the heavy oil solidifies to brittle layers because of weathering processes and loss of volatile hydrocarbons.
 Fissures and cracks through the solidified asphalt deposits were observed to develop with time.
-Fragmentation of brittle asphalt proceeds until cobble-to-bolder sized pieces become buried by sedimentation (Brüning et al., 2010).
+Fragmentation of brittle asphalt proceeds until cobble-to-boulder sized pieces become buried by sedimentation (Brüning et al., 2010).